mattijn/topojson/docs/how-it-works.md

 3. Simplification and quantization of arcs

 ## Topology computation
+{: .no_toc}

 While the 2nd and 3rd bullets from above list have a significant impact on the filesize reduction, we will describe here the 1st bullet _-the computation of the Topology-_ since it is basically the core of this library.

+The computation of the Topology involves secure bookkeeping on multiple levels in order to succesfully pass all steps.
+The following levels in derivation can be distinguished, which are explained below:

+1. TOC
+{:toc}

+* * *

-The following example data is used in this description:
+The following example data is used to clarify the steps:

 <div class="code-example mx-1 bg-example">
 <div class="example-label" markdown="1">